tmax898/dev_setup/mac.md

 - Chrome - Browser
 - [Obsidian](https://obsidian.md/download) - Notes
   - Install Git Sync and sync with git repo.
 This will pull any other plugins as well.
+  - If running into GPG issues refer to https://github.com/denolehov/obsidian-git/issues/21

 #### Communication tools